hachyderm/community/community.hachyderm.io/content/en/blog/posts/2024-11-infrastructure-updates/index.md

 * The impact should we do nothing and this component is affected,
-* the likelihood of of the risk being realized, and
+* the likelihood of the risk being realized, and
 * a relative sizing of the effort to reduce the risk both in the short and long term.

 We'll then provide a short-term and long-term recommendation for investigations, research, experiments, and actions we can take to mitigate our exposure.